Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 (142, 139, 167)

-So we define the maximum sequence in general as 130 for tokeniaztion
+So we define the maximum sequence in general as 130 for tokenization

 max_len = 130

-We are interested in the tokenized dataset, not the raw sequences, so we create a tokenizer
+We are interested in the tokenized dataset, not the raw sequences, so we created a tokenizer

 from transformers import AutoTokenizer